 Vesicoureteral reflux (VUR) is the backward flow of urine.
-The urine flows from the bladder back into the ureters or kidney.
+It flows from the bladder back into the ureters or kidneys.

 Urology Care Foundation